hpi-swa-lab/squeak-object-space-tally/doc/SWACodeMap.md

 # SWACodeMap -- Static Code-Structure Treemap for Squeak

+> **Engineering cross-refs:** this is the user-facing tour.
+For the as-is
+> architecture (dataset layer, node rollup caches, the coverage-overlay-vs-dataset
+> split) see [architecture.md](architecture.md) §3/§4/§6, the protocols in
+> [api.md](api.md), and known debt -- notably the *legacy coverage overlay running in
+> parallel with datasets* -- in [smells.md](smells.md) §3.2.
+Undocumented-here but
+> shipped: duplication links, topic coloring, Marks, and the Mask (B\A) combinator.

 ## Motivation

 Where **SWASpaceTally** answers *"where does the memory go?"* by walking the live